nakib/thirdorder-fork/README.md

 thirdorder_espresso.py unitcell.in sow na nb nc cutoff[nm/-integer] supercell_template.in
 ```

 Please see the above description for VASP for the explanation of the parameters na, nb, nc, and cutoff.
-For the present InAs example, we execute:
+For the present GaAs example, we execute:

 ```
-thirdorder_espresso.py InAs.in sow 4 4 4 -3 InAs_sc.in
+thirdorder_espresso.py GaAs.in sow 4 4 4 -3 GaAs_sc.in
 ```
-The command creates a file called BASE.InAs_sc.in with the undisplaced supercell coordinates and 144 files with names following the pattern DISP.InAs_sc.in.NNN The DISP files should be executed with QE.
+The command creates a file called BASE.GaAs_sc.in with the undisplaced supercell coordinates and 144 files with names following the pattern DISP.GaAs_sc.in.NNN The DISP files should be executed with QE.
 This step is completely system-dependent, but some practical suggestions can be extracted from the VASP example above.

 After all the jobs have finished successfully, we only need to feed all the output files in the right order to thirdorder_espresso.py, this time in reap mode (now using only six arguments, the supercell argument is not used here):

 ```
-find . -name 'DISP.InAs_sc.in*out' | sort -n | thirdorder_espresso.py InAs.in reap 4 4 4 -3
+find . -name 'DISP.GaAs_sc.in*out' | sort -n | thirdorder_espresso.py GaAs.in reap 4 4 4 -3
 ```
 If everything goes according to plan, a FORCE_CONSTANTS_3RD file will be created at the end of this run.
 Naturally, it is important to choose the same parameters for the sow and reap steps.